csh589/pages-visualization/OverallVisualization/README.md

 The visual pipeline of VTK is similar to the pipeline in KVS, including reader,filter,actor,mapper,renderer.
 The volume data is read by the reader and processed by the filter, then the mapper offers settings for display.
-At last, the renderer generates the surface of volume data, and offers a window for data to display.
+At last, the renderer generates the surface of volume data, and creates a window for data to display.

 ##Volume Property